LSFLK/superapp-mobile/frontend/docs/MICROAPP_DEVELOPER_GUIDE.md

 - Calling `window.nativebridge.requestXxx` without guarding for existence when previewing in a normal browser will throw.
 Always detect `window.nativebridge`.
 - Expect Promise rejections.
 Wrap in try/catch.
-- If your micro-app needs an app-scoped token, call `requestMicroAppToken()` instead of asking for the host's global auth token.

 ## API reference (host-provided methods — summary)